-By Soulskill from Slashdot's please-can-the-hype-stop-now department
+By Soulskill from Slashdot's now-where-am-i-going-to-store-my-incriminating-evidence department

 < article continued at Slashdot